khalid-hussain/shaheen/chap8.md

 time Mansour Bin Ahmed had already attacked from the rear and troops in the rear flank were pushing the troops in the center, as they took a beating.

-With Badr Bin Mughira's troops on the right and left and Mansour Bin Ahmed's horsemen in the rear, the army of Cordova had been taken into a tight noose.
+With Badr bin Mughira's troops on the right and left and Mansour Bin Ahmed's horsemen in the rear, the army of Cordova had been taken into a tight noose.
 In front of them was that trench across which the archers were positioned.
 The analogy of the army of Cordova was no different than that of a ship in the